How do I run an accrual-based report?

 In contrast when using the accrual method of accounting your business recognizes revenue when your client is billed.
 Using the same example from above, the accrual method of accounting will recognize the $2,000 as revenue for the month of July because that’s the month you billed the client.

 The cash method of accounting is a popular approach for many freelancers and small businesses because of its simplicity.
 But you might be in a situation where for a variety of reasons your accountant has opted for the accrual method.
 If that’s the case you can now take advantage of our new accrual option when running reports in Harpoon.

 How It Works

+When running Profit & Loss or Tax Summary reports in Harpoon you’ll see a filter at the top of the report for selecting your "Method."
 The “Collected (Cash)” option uses the cash method described above, while the new “Billed (Accrual)” option uses the accrual method described above.